goh-joshua/CTFs/TISC-25/Level-7/README.md

 }
 ```

-Since we already know our role name, from listing instances earlier, we use a payload to use the /api/healthcheck request to get infomation regarding our credentials
+Since we already know our role name from listing instances earlier, we use a payload to use the /api/healthcheck request to get infomation regarding our credentials

 ```
 <script>